Skip to main content

 },

-The displayEmbedBubble accepts a parseInitFunction function.
-This function needs to return the same object as the web function.
+• parseInitFunction: Returns a function to execute on initialization.
 The function content can use the typebotElement variable to get the DOM element where the block is rendered.